Photo by: Chris Knight

 When I was young, youth sports were an entirely different animal from what they are now.
 It seems like kids don’t get to enjoy the well-rounded, sports-filled childhood I knew as a youngster.
 The days of playing a-little-of-this and a-little-of-that or just “playing” are long gone.
 Their schedules are jammed with planned activities and, by the age of nine, most are funneled into some sort of travel team or “competitive” sport where the level of commitment is high for both the kids and parents, along with the costs.
 The term “competitive” is a farce because everyone makes the team.
-This begs the question, what is the rush?
+But what I don’t understand is, what is the rush?

-Why is everyone so anxious to get their young kids locked in to a sport so quickly?
-My peers are obsessed with a rigorous activity schedules and expensive sport programs for their kids.
+Why is everyone so anxious to get their young kids locked into a sport so quickly?
+My peers are obsessed with rigorous activity schedules and expensive sports programs for their kids.
 I’m just not seeing the benefits.
-What ever happened to a little free time and having our kids become well-rounded athletes by trying different sports?
+Whatever happened to a little free time and having our kids become well-rounded athletes by trying different sports?

 And what about the commitment?
 Once you sign on the dotted line, you are “club team” property.
 They suck up your time with practices and travel and, if you aren’t able to go to Sunday’s game, no biggie, little Suzy (who is a year younger and looks like a newborn deer stumbling around on the field) will play up.
 What does that teach a child and an athlete about individual responsibility and the commitment they have to their team?
 What team?
 Where is the glory in that?
 I am not sure there is any.